 Don’t trust reports blindly, they are prone to software bugs too.
 It is always a good idea to check the accuracy of reports, especially after software upgrades.

-Most asset management software come with real-time alerts.
+Most Asset Management Software comes with real-time alerts.
 Alerts actually require a bit of a balancing act – you don’t want an alert for every event (you will just get bored of the alerts) and on the other hand, no alerts during extreme events will be counterproductive.
 Only set the alerts that are useful – keep refreshing your alert settings to make the best use.

 4. Arrange Quarterly Meetings With Your Users